soenergy/dl-backend-technical-interview/README.md

   - the [local resource file](https://github.com/soenergy/dl-backend-technical-interview/blob/main/resources/so-energy-beers.json)
   - consumers of your own API! (via your own endpoint to add a beer)

-- you are free to add whatever libraries you like to complete the task at hand
+- you are free to add any libraries you like to compliment the current project setup in order to complete the task at hand

 - the JSON definition of a beer that your service should be using for your various endpoints [can be found within the resources](https://github.com/soenergy/dl-backend-technical-interview/blob/main/resources/beer-example/beer-example.json)